MA: Marketing Authorization

 - 8 years of protection is granted, during which no one may access or refer to the MA file (R5121-28 Public Health Code);

-- 2 years of additional protection, during which it is possible to refer to the MA file, but during which it is not possible to obtain an MA on this basis (L5121-10-1 Public Health Code);
+- 2 additional years of protection, during which it is possible to refer to the MA file, but during which it is not possible to obtain an MA on this basis (L5121-10-1 Public Health Code);

 End of MA File Protection and Existence of a Patent